plone/documentation/docs/classic-ui/views.md

 ```

 The view in question is registered against a {ref}`layer <classic-ui-layers-label>`.
-It will be available after restart, after you run {doc}`Add/remove in Site setup </develop/addons/components/genericsetup>`.
+It will be available after restart, after running the {ref}`GenericSetup profile <backend-config-registry-generic-setup-label>`.

 ```{todo}
 Fix the preceding link to "Add/remove in Site setup".